JustAnAverageGuy/CTF-Problem-Stash/stego/go_deeper/README.md

 chall.wav

 ## Writeup
+The repetition of word `deep` is the hint here.
+On searching "deep audio ctf" or other related things you would have found [deep sound](https://github.com/Jpinsoft/DeepSound).

-Hints are towards deep sound.
-Open it and add password - `0xkn1gh7` (my discord ID)
+Simply add the file to it and enter password - `0xkn1gh7` (my discord ID) to get the flag!

 ## FLAG
 COPS{7h475_wh47_5h3_541d}